The publisher/executive editor and

 Jewish Entertainment Alliance.

-In September, 2021 Stacy became affiliated with the Women's Political Collaborative of
+In September, 2021 Stacy became affiliated

-In appreciation of her participation as a voting
+In appreciation of her participation as a

-shareholder in their respective companies, Bank of America has
+shareholder in their respective companies, Bank of America

-donated to the National Urban League
+donated to the National

-and UnidosUS in Stacy Harris' name while Pepsico has made a donation
+and UnidosUS in Stacy Harris' name while Pepsico has made a

-to Feeding America
+to Feeding

 in Stacy's honor and NASDAQ